-As part of the MLTSS Institute, ADvancing States and consultants on retainer, as needed and appropriate, will provide intensive, state-specific technical assistance on a wide range of MLTSS issues.
+As part of the MLTSS Institute, ADvancing States can provide intensive, state-specific consulting on a wide range of MLTSS issues.
 These may include:

-- Reviewing and providing feedback on quality strategies/measures
+- Reviewing and providing feedback on quality strategies/measures.

 MLTSS Institute Advisory Board Members:

-|Catherine Anderson||UnitedHealthcare||Senior Vice President, Policy & Strategy|
+|Catherine Anderson||UnitedHealthcare Community and State||Senior Vice President, Policy & Strategy|

-|Michelle Bentzien-Purrington||Molina Healthcare, Inc.||Vice President, MLTSS and Duals Integration|
+|Michelle Bentzien-Purrington||Molina Healthcare, Inc.||Vice President, Long-Term Services and Supports|

-|Curtis Cunningham||Wisconsin Department of Human Services||Assistant Administrator, Long Term Care Benefits and Programs|
+|Curtis Cunningham||Wisconsin Department of Health Services||Assistant Administrator, Long Term Care Benefits and Programs|

 |Merrill Friedman||Anthem, Inc.||Sr. Director, Disability Policy Engagement|